 CONTENT FOR YOUR OWN WEBSITE

-As for publishing, search engines love Blogs, which is just a structure to write and publish articles in.
-A Blog can be an excellent addition to your site, and will make your site much more attractive to the search engines as an information source.
-If you do use Blog software to publish your articles, make sure the Blog is hosted on your domain, to ensure that the full benefits of this expert content accrues to your site, driving its position higher in the search engine results.
+As for publishing, search engines love Blogs, which really are just a platform to write and publish articles.
+A Blog can be an excellent addition to your company website and will make your site much more attractive to search engines as an information source.
+If you do use Blog software to publish your articles, make sure the Blog is hosted on your company domain.
+This will ensure that the full benefits of this expert content accrues to your site, driving its position higher in the search engine results.

 TRAFFIC BUILDING FOR YOUR WEBSITE